sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

 ### Task 3: Install and pin Copilot for Sales in Teams

-This task will guide you through installing the Copilot for Sales app in Microsoft Teams.
-You will learn how to navigate the Teams admin center and create setup policies.
+In this task, you will configure Microsoft Teams to install and pin the Copilot for Sales app.
+By doing so, users can easily access Copilot from Teams chats, meetings, and collaboration spaces.
+You will create and apply setup policies to make the app available and pinned by default for your users.

 1. Sign into the **[Teams admin center](https://admin.teams.microsoft.com/)**.